Ashim-Stha/Prashna-Khoj/README.md

 2. Open your browser and navigate to `http://localhost`.

+## Elasticsearch

+Elasticsearch is used to provide fast and efficient search capabilities.
+The Elasticsearch instance is pre-configured with a database containing questions.
+The Elasticsearch image is published to GitHub Container Registry (ghcr.io) - ghcr.io/ashim-stha/prashnakhoj:v1.

+### Pre-inserted Database

+The Elasticsearch image contains a pre-inserted database with questions.
+This ensures that the search functionality works out of the box without any additional setup.

+## Nginx

+Nginx is used as a reverse proxy server in this project.
+It serves the following purposes:

+**Reverse Proxy**: Nginx forwards client requests to the appropriate backend services (frontend and backend) based on the request URL.

+The Nginx configuration file `default.conf` sets up the reverse proxy rules for the frontend and backend services.
+This configuration ensures that requests to the root URL (`/`) are forwarded to the frontend service, while requests to `/api/` and `/ws/` are forwarded to the backend service.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.